-When you first sign up for Shape, you walk through a set of steps to onboard your new Shape account.
+When you first sign up for Shape, you follow a set of steps to onboard your new Shape account.

-The account that you create is called a "Company" account or a company-level account.
-Typically, this company-level account would reflect your business' name and be utilized to manage advertising spend on behalf of your company or your clients (if you're an agency).
+The account you create is called a "Company" account or a company-level account.
+Typically, this company-level account would reflect your business' name and be utilized to manage advertising spend for your company or your clients (if you're an agency).

 Multiple Clients can be created under an account.
 Budgets are created under Clients and are utilized as a way for PPC professionals to track their campaign spend and performance against their Budget caps.